 Out of all the projects taken on by Antoni Gaudí, no other encapsulates the complete and perfect harmony of nature and architecture than Park Güell.
 The Park Güell was commissioned by Eusebi Güell who sought to create a stylish and lavish park for the aristocrats of Barcelona.
-The park contains stunning stone structures, spectacular detailed tiling and fascinating buildings, eventually becoming Barcelona’s most unusual public park.
+The park contains stunning stone structures, spectacularly detailed tiling and fascinating buildings, eventually becoming Barcelona’s most unusual public park.

 The architect chose an uneven site covering a surface area of 15 hectares where 40 detached houses were to be built.
 Only two were actually completed, and Gaudí lived in one of them.
 It is now a museum devoted to the architect’s life and work.
 Gaudí prepared the site of Park Güell between 1900 and 1914, showcasing his urban-planning concerns by building paths, arcades and viaducts that were fully integrated into Barcelona’s natural surroundings.
 The park is located in the Gracia district.